Ah…March. Even though we got three inches of snow this week in Iowa, it’ll soon be gone and warmer weather should stick around (fingers crossed).

-The glimpses of spring we’ve had have made me want something different from soups and comfort foods.
-The grill is calling to me and I’ve got a hankering for things like grilled chicken or burgers.
+The glimpses of spring we’ve had have made me want something different from the go-to soups and comfort foods.
+The grill is calling, and I’ve been hankering for things like grilled chicken and burgers.

-One of my favorites is Korean Chicken.
+One of my favorites is Korean chicken.
 It’s similar to teriyaki chicken, but not as sweet.
 I marinate the chicken overnight, grill it and use it in several ways.
-I recommend using chicken thighs rather than breasts, because they don’t dry out and have a meatier taste.
+I recommend using chicken thighs rather than breasts, because they don’t dry out and have a meatier flavor.
 You can get skinless boneless thighs at most stores.
 My favorite to use are Coleman brand organic chicken thighs from Costco (in the refrigerated section).

-- Sliced with veggies and rice
+- Sliced chicken with veggies and rice

 - Make it into a chicken salad with mayo and a little chopped celery and onion (below, right)

-- Use it in Asian inspired Thai peanut chicken pizza
+- Use it in Asian-inspired Thai peanut chicken pizza

-Have fun in the kitchen
+Have Fun in the Kitchen

-Why not think of it as an adventure and have fun with it?
+Why not think of it as an adventure and have some fun with it?
 Let your stomach be your guide.
 What do you feel like eating?
 And if you want more inspiration with meal planning, join my Healthy Mommas Facebook group, where we’ll share ideas on what to make for dinner!